dorjeduck/minbpe.mojo/README.md

 ## Available Tokenizer

-Tokenizers in `mojobpe` are implemented by confirming to the `TokenizationStrategy` trait, which defines the required methods around tokenization processes.
+Tokenizers in `minbpe.mojo` are implemented by confirming to the `TokenizationStrategy` trait, which defines the required methods around tokenization processes.

 - **BasicTokenizationStrategy**: Implements the BasicTokenizer, the simplest implementation of the BPE algorithm that runs directly on text.
 - **RegexTokenizationStrategy**: Implements the RegexTokenizer that further splits the input text by a regex pattern, which is a preprocessing stage that splits up the input text by categories.